UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

   extracting the contents of each file we were given.
   * The set of files to work with for the lab are in the `log_files` directory of your project.
-  * Our solution extracts the archive contents into a directory (in the scratch directory) with the same name as the client in the temporary directory.
+  * Our solution extracts the contents of each archive into a directory (in the scratch directory) with the same name as the client in the temporary directory.
 Thus when you extract the contents of `zeus_secure.tgz` you'd want to put the results in a directory called `zeus` in your scratch